Hundreds evacuated after fire at Indonesian oil refinery

 Nicke Widyawati, chief executive officer of state-owned oil and gas corporation Pertamina, said firefighters were still battling the blaze and attempting to cool down the area to prevent it from spreading.

-The cause of the fire was still being investigated, he said at a news conference.
+The cause of the fire was still being investigated, she said at a news conference.
 Pertamina officials said there was lightning and heavy rain at the time the fire broke out.

 Satellite images from Planet Labs Inc. analyzed by The Associated Press showed a massive plume of black smoke rising from the refinery over the nearby village.
 The fire appeared localized at a set of four tanks in the middle of the refinery.